On the Dusty Proximate Damped Lyman-{\alpha} System toward Q2310-3358 at z = 2.40: Results

 where $g(\rm H_2,J)$ and $g(\rm H_2,J')$ are the degeneracies of the $J$ and $J'$ levels, respectively, while $N(\rm H_2,J)$ and $N(\rm H_2,J')$ represent the corresponding column densities.

 In logarithmic form and for $J=0$, Eq.~\eqref{molecularH} can be written as a linear relation of $\ln(N_J/N_0 \, g_0/g_J)$ versus $E_J - E_0$, with a slope of $-1/kT$.
 At high column densities, $T_{01}$ is often used to represent the kinetic temperature of the H$_2$ gas \citep{2006MNRAS.365L...1R}.
 Therefore, we performed a linear fit for the $J=0$ and $J=1$ levels (see Fig. \ref{fig:excitation}), obtaining an excitation temperature of $T_{01} = 71^{+28}_{-15}~\mathrm{K}$.
-This is a relatively low excitation temperature, significantly lower than the typical values of $T_{01} \sim 130$--$160$~K in low-redshift and high-redshift DLA samples \citep{2005MNRAS.362..549S,2015MNRAS.448.2840M} as well as , but very close to 77~K in the Galactic disc and 71~K in the Magellanic Clouds (MC) \citep{1977ApJ...216..291S,2002AAS...201.7702R,2012ApJ...745..173W}.
+This is a relatively low excitation temperature, significantly lower than the typical values of $T_{01} \sim 130$--$160$~K in low-redshift and high-redshift DLA samples \citep{2005MNRAS.362..549S,2015MNRAS.448.2840M}, but very close to 77~K in the Galactic disk and 71~K in the Magellanic Clouds (MCs) \citep{1977ApJ...216..291S,2002AAS...201.7702R,2012ApJ...745..173W}.

-In addition, we find excess excitation for the $J\geq2$ rotational levels, a stronger excitation of higher $J$-levels that is commonly observed \citep{Noterdaeme2017}.
-However, it is worth noting that this excess is particularly pronounced even for $J=2$, which could indicate photon pumping by a strong UV radiation field.
+In addition, we find excess excitation for the $J\geq2$ rotational levels.
+A stronger excitation of the higher $J$-levels is commonly observed as previously reported \citep{Noterdaeme2017}.
+However, in our case, the excess is particularly pronounced even for $J=2$, which could indicate photon pumping by a strong UV radiation field.